 If more than one year has elapsed since your session has been visited by CPM, a member of CPM will need to meet with your session.
 This person will inform and encourage your session on how to support and care for Inquirers and Candidates, as well as discuss any changes in the process since the last time an Inquirer/Candidate came under care of the session.
 Talk with your leadership and have your Moderator or Clerk of Session call the presbytery office to arrange this visit.

-All related forms & documents are located in the Committee on Preparation for Ministry section of the Document Library.
+All related forms & documents are located in the Document Library; search using the tag CPM.

 Submit all forms to your Clerk of Session prior to your interview with your session.
 This is how they will learn about you and your call.
 Take your time and answer all of the questions thoughtfully and carefully.
 Computer-generated or typed responses are required throughout the process.
 The content as well as the presentation of your paperwork, and the thought and care put into answering each question will determine the initial impression you make to both your session and the CPM.